suztomo/gcloud-mcp/README.md

 ```shell
 npx @google-cloud/gcloud-mcp init --agent=gemini-cli
 ```

-See [Local Development](doc/DEVELOPMENT.md) for help installing from source.

 After the initialization process, you can verify that the gcloud-mcp server is configured correctly by running the following command: